PlatONnetwork/docs/docs/MTool使用手册.md

 - Download MTool installation package

-  On the online machine, copy the link <https://7w6qnuo9se.s3.eu-central-1.amazonaws.com/mtool/mtool-setup/0.11.0/mtool-setup.exe> or <http://47.91.153.183/mtool/mtool-setup/0.11.0/mtool-setup.exe> go to the browser and download the MTool installation package.
+  On the online machine, copy the link <https://7w6qnuo9se.s3.eu-central-1.amazonaws.com/mtool/mtool-setup/0.11.0/mtool-setup.exe> or <http://47.91.153.183/mtool/mtool-setup/0.11.0/mtool-setup.exe> to the browser and download the MTool installation package.

 - Install MTool

   Double-click mtool-setup.exe to install it.
-The default installation directory is C:\tools, it is recommended not to change this installation directory.
+The default installation directory is C:\tools, and it is recommended not to change this installation directory.
 The pop-up interface displays the message **Completing the mtool Setup Wizard**, indicating that the installation was successful.
 Click **Finish**.

 ### Install MTool under Ubuntu